Thinking of hosting a Young Artist concert?

 - professional printing of posters

 - local transportation for the Young Artist, if required

 Ensure that the CFMTA waiver form is completed to allow the sharing of any photos.

 The Young Artist Series is a national program of the Canadian Federation of Music Teachers’ Associations.
-It is open to all students who are studying with a member of CFMTA/FCAPM.
+It is open to all students who are a Canadian citizens or legal residents of Canada AND are studying with a member of CFMTA/FCAPM.
 The Young Artist Series consists of regional competitions/auditions and performing tours.
-The performer for each reach regional tour is chosen through auditions or competitions.
-Musicians in all disciplines have the opportunity to apply for the Young Artist Series and although the majority of Young Artists have been pianists, many vocalists, violinists, cellists and other instrumentalists have been represented in the Young Artist Series.
+Musicians in all disciplines have the opportunity to apply for the Young Artist Series.

 The Young Artist Tours are held in all regions of Canada.
 The tours recognize the talent of young Canadian performers and gives them the opportunity to be the performing artist in a concert tour arranged for their region.
 As well as being an exhilarating opportunity for the Young Artist, it has also been very satisfying to audiences throughout Canada who have the opportunity to hear the high standard of performance that these Young Artist’s bring to the concert in the communities that they tour.

 The tours have national, regional and local convenors.
 The branches in the various regions present the Young Artist in concert in their community.
 The Young Artist tours are held biennially, and typically take place during the Spring or Fall months.